vechain/vechain-docs/core-concepts/account-abstraction/README.md

  * Lack of programmability/flexibility.
  * Poor user experience due to manual transaction signing.
- * Security vulnerabilities stemming from private key mismanagement.
+ * Security risks due to the private key being unique point of failure with no recourse.

 ### The Solution: Account Abstraction